Jacob Schmidt Brewing Company: The Minnesota Brewing Company

 In 1991, a group of local investors reopened the brewery under the name of the Minnesota Brewing Company.
 With the reopening of the brewery, a contest was held to name the flagship beer for the brewery.
 The two names with the most votes were Landmark in first and Pig's Eye in second; the former was a nod to the brewery's iconic status in the West End St. Paul neighborhood, and the latter referred to the man credited with founding St. Paul, Pierre Parrant.
 It was at this time that the iconic flashing Schmidt's sign that had long spanned the catwalk connecting the grain silos and the breweries tower was removed and replaced with the non-lighting "Landmark" sign.
 Landmark beer was met with little success and in 1992 the brewery released Pig's Eye Pilsner to much affair.
-It was at this time that the company started to revitalize the Grain Belt brand and began contract brewing for many small independent companies, including Pete's Wicked Ale, one of the first craft brewers in Minnesota.
+The company started to revitalize the Grain Belt brand and began contract brewing for many small independent companies, including Pete's Wicked Ale, one of the first craft brewers in Minnesota.

 The brewery saw some success in the mid- and late 1990s, running the brewery at almost its capacity of 1.2 million barrels per year.
 The brewery was also able to hire back employees laid off by Heileman's closing of the brewery who still needed work.
 Trouble found the brewery, however, and a combination of the brewery being too big to distribute just in the immediate area but not large enough to distribute on a national level, outdated and inefficient equipment, and failures of companies that contracted the brewery—leaving behind vats of unsold beer as well as labels for said brands—caused the brewery to shut down for good in 2002.

 Gopher State Ethanol

 In 2000, the Gopher State Ethanol Company began production of industrial grade ethanol on the site of the Minnesota Brewing Company.
-This proved to also be an ill-fated venture, as the noise and smell produced during the production process of ethanol became the aim of neighborhood organizations that petitioned to stop production at the plant.
+This proved to also be an ill-fated venture, as the noise and smell produced during the production process of ethanol became the target of neighborhood organizations that petitioned to stop production at the plant.
 In 2004, Gopher State Ethanol closed its doors and again the brewery lay idle.